CryptoLabInc/ckksorg1659181/_test/2025-09-01-high_prec_bootstrap.md

 <br />
 ## Grafting

-We leverage Grafting[^9] to efficiently support heterogeneous (i.e., small) scale factors without incurring additional RNS moduli or performance loss.
+We leverage Grafting[^8] to efficiently support heterogeneous (i.e., small) scale factors without incurring additional RNS moduli or performance loss.
 This allows our implementation to achieve modulus-efficient and high-performance bootstrapping.
 For further details on RNS-CKKS and Grafting, see [this blogpost](https://ckks.org/blog/2025/grafting).

 <br />
 ## Putting It All Together

-The new CKKS bootstrapping proposed in CKSS25[^7] is built on the EvalRound+ paradigm with the Integer Cleaning strategy and employs the Grafting technique.
+The new CKKS bootstrapping is built on the EvalRound+ paradigm with the Integer Cleaning strategy and employs the Grafting technique.
 We note that the Integer Cleaning parts can be further optimized using a so-called **Thrifty** approach detailed in the paper.

 <div class="row mt-3">